murilopbc/send-email-api/README.md

 This project is an Email API built using **Java, Java Spring, Java Email Sender.**

-The API was developed based on [Youtube Tutorial](https://www.youtube.com/watch?v=Tc6sBZpJazo&t=1817s), to demonstrate how to send an Email using Mail Trap to Test.
+The API was developed based on [Youtube Tutorial](https://www.youtube.com/watch?v=Tc6sBZpJazo&t=1817s), to demonstrate how to send an Email using Mailtrap to Test.

 ## Table of Contents